sawitrilag/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: About sawitri
 permalink: /about/
 ---

-Some information about you!
+Sawitri Bunsa-art
+57122420515

 ### More Information